f5devcentral/access-labs/class3/module1/lab01.rst

 -  Gain an understanding of the access flow for SP-Initiated SAML

-Lab Requirements:

--  All Lab requirements will be noted inƒ the tasks that follow

 Estimated completion time: 25 minutes

-Setup Lab Environment
+Task 1 - Setup Lab Environment
 -----------------------------------

 To access your dedicated student lab environment, you will need a web browser and Remote Desktop Protocol (RDP) client software.
 The web browser will be used to access the Unified Demo Framework (UDF) Training Portal.
 The RDP client will be used to connect to the jumphost, where you will be able to access the BIG-IP management interfaces (HTTPS, SSH).